 Game Design and Interactive Media

 The A.O.S.
 Game Design and Interactive Media (GDIM) major within Pratt's Associate Degree Program is a professional degree designed for high school graduates and adults with or without previous college experience.
-We are excited to announce that we are now offering a two-year A.O.S. degree program in Game Design and Interactive Media.
 The curriculum specializes in gaming from an artistic standpoint and will cover game design, production, artistry, interactivity, prototyping, and programming.
 This degree program will prepare you for immediate entry into the work field, either with an established company or as an independent game designer.

 - Students will be able to combine interactive elements with narrative and worldbuilding techniques to effectively design games.